NyoroGiraffe/Experi-City/06_Actions/CIF.md

 #### Purpose

-Before attempting to resolve disagreements, the Engine assesses whether it has sufficient information about the relevant Community Intents to perform the later resolution stages appropriately.
+Before attempting to resolve disagreements, the Engine MUST assess whether it has sufficient information about the relevant Community Intents to perform the later resolution stages appropriately.

 Sufficiency does not mean that every member has expressed an opinion about every possible issue.